 The Board carefully considered all potentially mitigating factors to determine whether the interests of justice warrant relief in your case in accordance with the Wilkie Memo.
-These included, but were not limited to your desire for a discharge upgrade and contentions that: (a) you were not formally charged or convicted of a crime, (b) you returned from the and did not receive your personal property from the airline, and (c) all your gear was reported as missing or misplaced, and you tried to request re-issued for your missing belongings.
+These included, but were not limited to your desire for a discharge upgrade and contentions that: (a) you were shot on your left knee while serving and were taken to for medical care, (b) your health has got worsen and it is important for you to be buried at a national cemetery, (c) your left knee injury has led your to suffer from arthritis and a recent stroke, (d) you have gained more respect now and are more mature than in your younger days in service.
+Additionally, the Board noted you checked the "PTSD" box on your application but chose not to respond to the Board's request for supporting evidence of your claim.
 For purposes of clemency and equity consideration, the Board noted you did not provide supporting documentation describing post-service accomplishments or advocacy letters.

 After thorough review, the Board concluded these potentially mitigating factors were insufficient to warrant relief.
-Specifically, the Board determined that your misconduct, as evidenced by your NJPs and request to be discharged in lieu of trial by court martial, outweighed these mitigating factors.
+Specifically, the Board determined that your misconduct, as evidenced by your NJPs, civil conviction, and request to be discharged in lieu of trial by court martial, outweighed these mitigating factors.
 In making this finding, the Board considered the seriousness of your misconduct and the likely negative impact it had on the good order and discipline of your unit.
 The Board also noted that the misconduct that led to your request to be discharged in lieu of trial by court-martial was substantial and, more likely than not, would have resulted in a punitive discharge and extensive punishment at a court-martial.
 Therefore, the Board determined that you already received a large measure of clemency when the convening authority agreed to administratively separate you in lieu of trial by court-martial; thereby sparing you the stigma of a court-martial conviction and likely punitive discharge.
-Finally, the Board noted you provided no evidence, other than your personal statement, to substantiate your contentions.
+Further, the Board considered the likely discrediting effect your civil conviction had on the Navy.
+Finally, the Board noted you were given multiple opportunities to correct your conduct deficiencies but chose to continue to commit misconduct.